 ‘Some doors should never open’

-The Dark Sleep is a 2012 American horror feature film about a misandrist female writer tormented by a giant rat and surreal nightmares.
+The Dark Sleep is a 2012 American horror film about a misandrist female writer tormented by a giant rat and surreal nightmares.

 Written and directed by Brett Piper (Outpost Earth; Muckman; Bite Me!; Arachnia; Drainiac!; Queen Crab; et al), loosely inspired by H.P.
 Lovecraft‘s ‘The Dreams in the Witch House’, the movie stars Taylor Nicole Adams, Steve Diasparra (Shark Encounters of the Third Kind; Amityville Exorcism; Frozen Sasquatch; et al), Ashley Galloway, Ken Van Sant (Return to Splatter Farm; Bride of the Werewolf; Bigfoot vs Zombies; et al) and Bob Dennis (Jurassic Prey; Black Mass; The House That Screamed; et al).
 Produced by director Mark Polonia who also appears in a cameo role.